ICF International (NASDAQ:ICFI) Updates FY 2022 Earnings Guidance

 ICF International (NASDAQ:ICFI – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $5.150-$5.450 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $5.280.
 The company issued revenue guidance of $1.70 billion-$1.76 billion, compared to the consensus revenue estimate of $1.67 billion.

-ICF International (NASDAQ:ICFI – Get Rating) last posted its quarterly earnings results on Thursday, February 24th.
-The business services provider reported $1.19 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.18 by $0.01.
+ICF International (NASDAQ:ICFI – Get Rating) last announced its quarterly earnings results on Thursday, February 24th.
+The business services provider reported $1.19 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.18 by $0.01.
+The firm had revenue of $388.00 million for the quarter, compared to the consensus estimate of $400.47 million.
 ICF International had a return on equity of 11.83% and a net margin of 4.58%.
-The company had revenue of $388.00 million for the quarter, compared to analysts’ expectations of $400.47 million.
-During the same period last year, the firm earned $1.36 earnings per share.
-ICF International’s quarterly revenue was down 10.7% on a year-over-year basis.
-As a group, equities analysts forecast that ICF International will post 5.29 earnings per share for the current year.
+The company’s quarterly revenue was down 10.7% on a year-over-year basis.
+During the same period in the prior year, the company posted $1.36 earnings per share.
+Sell-side analysts predict that ICF International will post 5.29 EPS for the current fiscal year.

-A number of analysts have recently commented on ICFI shares.
-Truist Financial lifted their target price on ICF International from $125.00 to $135.00 and gave the stock a buy rating in a research report on Tuesday, January 11th.
-StockNews.com cut ICF International from a strong-buy rating to a hold rating in a research report on Monday, February 28th.
-Finally, Zacks Investment Research cut ICF International from a buy rating to a hold rating and set a $94.00 target price on the stock. in a research report on Tuesday, March 1st.
-Two equities research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-According to data from MarketBeat, the company presently has an average rating of Buy and a consensus price target of $117.50.
+A number of research firms recently commented on ICFI.
+Zacks Investment Research cut ICF International from a buy rating to a hold rating and set a $94.00 price objective for the company. in a research report on Tuesday, March 1st.
+Truist Financial upped their price objective on ICF International from $125.00 to $135.00 and gave the company a buy rating in a research report on Tuesday, January 11th.
+Finally, StockNews.com upgraded ICF International from a hold rating to a buy rating in a research report on Friday.
+One analyst has rated the stock with a hold rating and four have given a buy rating to the company.
+Based on data from MarketBeat, the stock has an average rating of Buy and a consensus price target of $117.50.

-In other ICF International news, CEO John Wasson sold 5,000 shares of ICF International stock in a transaction that occurred on Monday, January 10th.
+In other news, CEO John Wasson sold 5,000 shares of the company’s stock in a transaction dated Monday, January 10th.
 The stock was sold at an average price of $102.29, for a total value of $511,450.00.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
-4.05% of the stock is currently owned by insiders.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Corporate insiders own 4.05% of the company’s stock.

-A number of institutional investors and hedge funds have recently made changes to their positions in the business.
-Bank of New York Mellon Corp boosted its holdings in ICF International by 3.8% in the 3rd quarter.
-Bank of New York Mellon Corp now owns 109,803 shares of the business services provider’s stock valued at $9,804,000 after purchasing an additional 4,018 shares in the last quarter.
-Credit Suisse AG boosted its stake in shares of ICF International by 159.0% during the 4th quarter.
-Credit Suisse AG now owns 40,400 shares of the business services provider’s stock worth $4,144,000 after acquiring an additional 24,801 shares in the last quarter.
-California State Teachers Retirement System boosted its stake in shares of ICF International by 1.8% during the 4th quarter.
-California State Teachers Retirement System now owns 25,942 shares of the business services provider’s stock worth $2,660,000 after acquiring an additional 458 shares in the last quarter.
-Finally, Parametric Portfolio Associates LLC boosted its stake in shares of ICF International by 9.2% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 16,627 shares of the business services provider’s stock worth $1,705,000 after acquiring an additional 1,402 shares in the last quarter.
-90.40% of the stock is currently owned by institutional investors.
+Institutional investors have recently made changes to their positions in the stock.
+Parametric Portfolio Associates LLC boosted its stake in ICF International by 9.2% during the fourth quarter.
+Parametric Portfolio Associates LLC now owns 16,627 shares of the business services provider’s stock valued at $1,705,000 after buying an additional 1,402 shares during the last quarter.
+California State Teachers Retirement System boosted its stake in ICF International by 1.8% during the fourth quarter.
+California State Teachers Retirement System now owns 25,942 shares of the business services provider’s stock valued at $2,660,000 after buying an additional 458 shares during the last quarter.
+Credit Suisse AG boosted its stake in ICF International by 159.0% during the fourth quarter.
+Credit Suisse AG now owns 40,400 shares of the business services provider’s stock valued at $4,144,000 after buying an additional 24,801 shares during the last quarter.
+Finally, Bank of New York Mellon Corp boosted its stake in ICF International by 3.8% during the third quarter.
+Bank of New York Mellon Corp now owns 109,803 shares of the business services provider’s stock valued at $9,804,000 after buying an additional 4,018 shares during the last quarter.
+90.40% of the stock is owned by institutional investors.

 ICF International, Inc engages in the provision of technology-based solutions and services to government and commercial clients.
 It serves the Energy, Environment, and Infrastructure; Health, Education, and Social Programs; Safety and Security; and Consumer and Financial markets.
 The company was founded in 1969 and is headquartered in Fairfax, VA.